lgili/modbuscore/doc/source/usage.rst

 POSIX transport helper
 ----------------------

-Gate 9 completes the first pass of the HAL layer with adapters for POSIX, bare-metal loops and FreeRTOS environments.
-On POSIX platforms a thin wrapper exposes a ready-to-use :c:type:`mb_transport_if_t` from a socket descriptor:
+Gate 9 introduces the first transport/HAL helper.
+On POSIX platforms a thin wrapper exposes a ready-to-use :c:type:`mb_transport_if_t` from a socket
+descriptor:

 .. code-block:: c